 The beauty about Interchangeable sets is they often come in a case You can usually fit some notions in the case too.
 If you didn’t like the case, I’d highly recommend a Needle Clutch.

-Take a look at these gorgeous handmade fabric ones by Kathy at 1000 Star Designs.
+Look at the gorgeous handmade fabric ones by Kathy at 1000 Star Designs.

 Circular Knitting Needles